GF Securities

 GF Securities (Guǎngfā zhèngquàn (广发证券))is a securities firm in China which engages in the operation of large-scale comprehensive securities broking and trading services.
 The company was founded in 1991 and is headquartered in Guangzhou, China.
+By mid-2020, it was among China's four largest securities firms, together with CITIC Securities, Guotai Junan Securities, and Haitong Securities.

 History

-The securities department of China Guangfa Bank was established on April 9, 1991.
-On August 26, 1999, the firm was spun-off as a separate company.
-On July 25, 2001, the firm changed its name to GF Securities.
+The securities department of China Guangfa Bank was established on 9 April 1991.
+On 26 August 1999, the firm was spun-off as a separate company.
+On 25 July 2001, the firm changed its name to GF Securities.

-GF Securities listed on the Shenzhen Stock Exchange on February 12, 2010 via a reverse takeover by Yan Bian Road Construction Co., Ltd.
+GF Securities listed on the Shenzhen Stock Exchange on 12 February 2010, via a reverse takeover by Yan Bian Road Construction Co., Ltd.

-On August 5, 2015, GF Securities paid $40 million to purchase Natixis' commodities trading unit.
+On 5 August 2015, GF Securities paid $40 million to purchase Natixis' commodities trading unit.

-On April 10, 2015, the firm listed on the Hong Kong Stock Exchange.
+On 10 April 2015, GF Securities listed on the Hong Kong Stock Exchange.

+In April 2023, the China Securities Regulatory Commission filed a case against GF Securities for the inadequate review of a shares issuance.

+In June 2023, GF Securities announced it would acquire a 20.2% stake in Value Partners.